the-dev-collection/Fusion-AI/fusion-model-serving/deploy/helm/README.md

 ## Deploying Multiple Models

-Deploy multiple models in the same namespace using different release names:
+Deploy multiple models to the same namespace using different Helm release names.
+Each release creates an independent `InferenceService` with its own dedicated resources.

 ```bash
 # Deploy Granite